aiven/aiven-docs/docs/products/opensearch/concepts/shards-number.md

     $$number\_of\_shards = amount\_of\_data\_in\_gigabytes / 10$$

-    For example, a 250GB index would need 25 shards.
+    For example, a 250 GB index would need 25 shards.

 -   **Terabytes of data:** Consider increasing the shard size accordingly.
-For example, a 1TB index might require 50 shards.
+For example, a 1 TB index might require 50 shards.

 These suggestions are only indicative, and optimal values depend on your usage patterns and anticipated data growth in OpenSearch®.
 Monitoring